 - Have a genuine desire to help a child in need

-- Have no significant criminal, child abuse registry, or driving violations history
+- Have no significant criminal history or child abuse registry findings

 Ready to speak up for a child who needs you?